lisitsyn/tapkee/README.md

 There are a few issues related to including the Tapkee library.
 First, if your library already includes Eigen3 (and only if) - you might need to let Tapkee know about that with the following define:

-`#define TAPKEE_EIGEN_INCLUDE_FILE <path/to/your/eigen/include/file.h>`
+`#define TAPKEE\_EIGEN\_INCLUDE\_FILE <path/to/your/eigen/include/file.h>`

-Please note that if you don't include Eigen3 in your project there is no need to define that variable - Eigen3 will be included by Tapkee in this case.
+Please note that if you don't include Eigen3 in your project there is no need to define that variable - in this case Eigen3 will be included by Tapkee.
 This issue comes from the need of including the Eigen3 library only once when using some specific parameters (like debug and extensions).

 It is also required to identify your custom callback functors using the following macroses: